maces/fastapi-htmx/README.md

 - A simple endpoint just answers with the partial.
 - Without it, if the URL is rewritten and a user navigates back, reloads the page or copies the URL and opens it in another tab or shares the URL, only the partial would be shown in the browser.

 **To enable SPA like functionality FastAPI-HTMX uses the concept of partials and fullpages as arguments for the decorator and requires to return a dict of the needed variables**.
+Note that returning anything else than a `Mapping` like a dict in the route, leads FastAPI-HTMX to return that instead of a template.

-In order to support this in an app, see the following example:
+In order to support this SPA like functionality in an app, see the following example:

 `my_app/api_with_constructors.py`:
 ```python